Halfish/Captcha-Cracking/README.md

 [OpenCV](http://opencv.org) is a open source computer vision library.
 We use opencv to pre-process the image before we formally begin the recogize it.
 And we mainly use Python interface in the program.

-## svhn model
+## Model A: SVHN Model
-When cracking type1, type2 and type3 CAPTCHA, our model is always prefixed with svhn, which we have already explained what is SVHN up there, because this model is used to recognize SVHN at first.
+When cracking type1 to type6 CAPTCHA, our model is always prefixed with svhn, which we have already explained what is SVHN up there, because this model is used to recognize SVHN at first.
 The details are listed as following.